udacity/deep-learning/image-classification/README.md

 ## Running the Udacity Deep Learning Foundations image classification project on floydhub.com

 1. Create an account on [floydhub.com](https://www.floydhub.com) (don't forget to confirm your email).
-You will automatically receive $100 in free credits.
+You will automatically receive 100 free GPU hours.
 2. Install the `floyd` command on your computer:

         pip install -U floyd-cli